skip to main content skip to search skip to footer skip to accessibility statement

 Alcohol dashboard

 This dashboard shows key alcohol related data for Southampton, England and other comparator cities.
-Data in this dashboard has been compiled from a range of publicly available sources including the Office for Health Improvement and Disparities (OHID).
+Data is compiled from a range of publicly available sources including the Office for Health Improvement and Disparities (OHID).

 Alcohol dashboard